G-Core/product-documentation/documentation/cloud/kubernetes/networking/install-and-set-up-the-nginx-ingress-controller.md

 This command will download and install the latest version of Helm and place the Helm binary in /usr/local/bin/helm (or another location based on your system's configuration).

 2\.
 Verify that Helm was installed successfully by checking its version: `helm version`.
-You should get the version of Helm that has been installed.
+You should get the installed version of Helm.

 ### On macOS

 If you have <a href="https://brew.sh/" target="_blank">Homebrew</a> installed, run `brew install helm`.

-Verify installation by running `helm version`.
-This command should return the installed version of Helm.
+Verify installation by running `helm version`.This command should return the Helm version that was installed.

 If you don’t have Brew on your macOS, follow the installation steps for Linux.